garden-io/garden/docs/reference/action-types/Test/container.md

 List of volumes that should be mounted when starting the container.

-Note: If neither `hostPath` nor `module` is specified, an empty ephemeral volume is created and mounted when deploying the container.
+Note: If neither `hostPath` nor `action` is specified, an empty ephemeral volume is created and mounted when deploying the container.

 | Type            | Default | Required |
 | --------------- | ------- | -------- |